Ikiga1/writeups/RuCTF2018/ribbons/README.md

 You can find my exploit here [exploit.py](./exploit.py).
 It could certainly be improved, but it worked and that's how I wrote it during the competition (and the flight).
 I wanted to keep it like that, so I just rearranged the code a bit and added some comments :)

-I suggest you running [bot.py](./bot.py) to create some channels, then I would restart the service and run the exploit.
+I suggest you running [bot.py](./bot.py) one or two times to create some channels, then I would restart the service and run the exploit.
-The way I read the memory in this exploit is such that once you run the exploit you get the flags and the other time you do it you make the service *segfaults*, causing a kind of a *DoS* (even though Docker mitigates it).

 ## Extras
 I came across this challenge while playing RuCTF Finals 2018 with Tower of Hanoi team in Ekaterinburg.
 I really enjoied the CTF and this challenge in particular!